 \section{Conclusion}

-In this paper, we propose MOMNet, a novel framework that pioneers an alignment-free paradigm for RGB-guided DSR.
-To alleviate the reliance on strictly spatially aligned RGB-D data, our method first collaboratively identifies RGB content relevant to depth by performing multi-order matching across zero-order, first-order, and second-order feature space.
+In this paper, we propose MOMNet, a novel paradigm for alignment-free DSR.
+To alleviate the reliance on strictly spatially aligned RGB-D data, our method first collaboratively identifies RGB content relevant to depth by performing multi-order matching across zero-order, first-order, and second-order feature spaces.
 Based on multi-order priors, we further design a multi-order aggregation strategy that dynamically transfers the matched RGB information to depth representation using the structure detector.
 Additionally, a multi-order regularization is introduced to facilitate the optimization of our MOMNet, thereby enhancing geometric consistency in the predicted depth.
-Extensive experiments demonstrate the superiority and robustness of our MOMNet.
+Extensive experiments on both unaligned and aligned data demonstrate the robustness of our MOMNet.